Skip to navigation Skip to content

 If this functionality is required, the channel preference must be selected by the Service Officer.
 Due to expected Single Touch Payroll changes, the report deductions facility will not be actively marketed.

-However, any employer using CSBOS can submit deduction information via the messaging facility.
+However, any employer using CSBOS can report deduction information via the messaging facility.

 Excel files are not an accepted format.
 Excel files can be converted to CSV.
 To do this: